Upper Receiver Assembly (AR-9, AR-15, and AR-10/LR108)

 Feed the gas tube through the applicable hole in the upper receiver (Aero Precision Enhanced upper) or barrel nut (threaded uppers).

-Using an appropriate hex wrench, hand tighten the gas block set screws.
+Using an appropriate hex wrench, hand tighten the front gas block set screw.

-Step U5.5: Torque the Gas Block Set Screws
+Step U5.7: Torque the Front Gas Block Set Screw

 Set your torque driver to 25 in. lbs. and insert the appropriate driver bit (usually 3/32″) for your gas block’s set screws.
-Torque the set screws until the torque drive slips.
+Torque the set screws until the torque limit is reached.

 Tell Us What You Think!